Welcome to Seasons Art Class, Milton Keynes; Courses

 Working with the new medium of oil pastels, you will add some glorious colour and textures to enhance your practised drawing technique skills, learnt in the earlier weeks.

 You will be taught to create a number of complimentary colours through layering and smudging.
 You will also learn new artistic skills that will add depth and structure to your artwork as well as being guided in choosing a range of paper types to enhance your work.

 The course offers interesting and novel techniques using everyday objects that will develop your artistic flair and help you to produce artwork to be proud of.

 Week 6 - 8; Watercolours

-The watercolour weeks offer some new skills like preparing the paper for potential shrinkage, along with the options of textures and finishes by using either wet-on-wet or wet-on-dry techniques within this interesting and creative semi transparent paint medium.
+The watercolour weeks offer some new skills like preparing the paper for potential shrinkage, along with painting skills using everyday items for textures and finishes along with using either wet-on-wet or wet-on-dry techniques within this interesting and creative semi transparent paint medium.